AI-ML-pet-projects/muz-github-analyzer/README.md

 Muz GitHub Analyzer is a web-based dashboard built with Next.js 14, React 18, and TypeScript.
 It offers secure authentication, API key management, and analytics for GitHub repositories.
 Built on Supabase with Tailwind CSS and shadcn/ui, it provides a modern, responsive interface.

-🎬 Demo clip coming soon!
+🎬 Demo clip!
 We'll showcase the key features and user experience.
+(Muted, 1.5x speed)

+> Sorry for the lagging in the demo video!
+The recording software caused some frame drops.

+<video src="public/demo.mp4" controls width="600" muted playbackRate="1.5"></video>

 > **Note**: This project is heavily inspired by and adapted from [dandi](https://github.com/emarco177/dandi).
 Many thanks to the original author for their excellent work.